DhruvDahikar/DocuMind-AI-Document-Engine/README.md

 ## 🔮 Roadmap (Phase 2)

-I have successfully completed Phase 1 (Core Engine, Multi-Format, Batching).
-The next development phase focuses on interactivity.
+I have successfully completed Phase 1 (Core Engine) and Phase 2 (Analytics).
+The next development phase focuses on deep interactivity.

 ### RAG (Retrieval-Augmented Generation)
 * **Objective:** "Chat with your Data."